mdn/yari/README.md

-When you ran `yarn` for the first time (`yarn` is an alias for `yarn install`) it automatically sets up a `git` pre-commit hook that uses `pretty-quick` — a wrapper for `prettier` that checks only the files in the git commit.
+When you ran `yarn` for the first time (`yarn` is an alias for `yarn install`) it automatically sets up a `git` pre-commit hook that uses `lint-staged` — a wrapper for `prettier` that checks only the files in the git commit.

 If you have doubts about formatting, submit your pull request anyway.
 If you